BishalAshiq/university-website/README.md

-# Getting Started with Create React App
+# EUB Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Educational Website](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project, you can see a University Website, knowing about them and The curriculam

 ### `npm start`